Vitamin Sea - The Health Benefits of Sea SwimmingFalmouth

 The term ‘thalassotherapy’ (using seawater for cosmetic and health treatment) is a long-lived practice that dates back to the ancient Egyptians.

-Fast forward to 2019 where sea swimming’s popularity is continually growing throughout the UK.
-At St Michaels Resort we’re lucky enough to have beautifully crystal clear, turquoise waters on our doorstep all year round.
-Whilst we’re still enjoying the sunshine, now is the perfect time to take the leap and restore your body and mind.
+Fast-forward to now where sea swimming’s popularity is continually growing throughout the UK.
+At St Michaels Resort we’re lucky enough to have beautifully crystal clear, turquoise waters on our doorstep all year round, and we take advantage of our spot with a program of active breaks including Wild Swimming Retreats and Yoga Escapes.
+Whatever the season, this could be the perfect time to take the plunge and restore your body and mind.

-With surmountable effects on health and wellbeing, let’s dive in and discover a couple of benefits to get you inspired.
+With palpable effects on health and wellbeing, let’s dive in and discover a couple of benefits to get you inspired.

-We really believe in the benefits of seawater for the skin which is why, one of our partner brands is Living Sea Therapy.
+We really believe in the benefits of seawater for the skin which is why, alongside our Wild Swimming Retreats one of our partner brands is Living Sea Therapy.
 Hand harvested from the cobalt waters around the Lizard peninsula, the Living Sea Complex harnesses the sea’s restorative powers especially for you and your skin.

 Sea swimming has been known to actively improve your health and wellness with calming immersion and exposure to sunshine.
-The elements activate the body’s healing mechanisms and support healing for diseases, asthma, bronchitis, arthritis and localised aches and pains.
+That's why we're often gently suggesting to guests to give sea swimming a try, whether it's the briefest of dips or diving into our Wild Swimming Retreats.
+Elements in the seawater activate the body’s healing mechanisms and support healing for diseases, asthma, bronchitis, arthritis and localised aches and pains.
 Also rich in magnesium, seawater helps release stress, relax your muscles, promote deep sleep and spiritually cleanse your aura.
 Swimming in the sea has also been linked to stimulating the parasympathetic system which is responsible for rest and repair and can trigger the release of dopamine and serotonin.
 These are a vital part of keeping us happy and low levels are linked with depression.

 Ocean waters contain an endless supply of minerals, vitamins, amino acids, trace elements and micro-organisms which have antibacterial effects and can even work as natural antibiotics.
-These components are absorbed by the skin when you swim and even by inhaling a sea mist.
+These components are absorbed by the skin when you swim and even by inhaling a sea mist (something we know a little about in Cornwall!).
 Also, immersing yourself in cold water boosts the production of white blood cells which are important for fighting off infection.

 Falmouth has plenty of options when it comes to sea swimming and a firm favourite is the breath-taking Blue Flag Gylllyngvase beach, just steps away from St Michaels.
-Gylly beach is ideal for all and the calm waters make it the perfect spot for a dip in the sea.
+Gylly beach is our location for Wild Swimming Retreats and is ideal for all.
+The calm waters make it the perfect spot for an invigorating dip in the sea, whether you're just starting out our looking to improve your wild swim technique.

 FXU Sea Swimming – The Falmouth and Exeter Students Union Sea Swimming society meets every Sunday at 1pm of Gyllyngvase Beach.
 All abilities are welcome from those who fancy a dip in the shallows to those who want a more intense swim.
 The group swim all year round and in the cooler months warm up with a hot chocolate or pint after the swim to warm up.
 At the end of every year, the group also go on tour either in Cornwall or North Devon.
 Open to Falmouth or Exeter students, you can find more information here.

 Tidal pools, waterfalls and quarries, oh my!
-Cornwall is filled with various wild swimming locations, each unique for their own reasons.
-We could be seen as biased when we say that our number one sea swimming spot is by Pendennis Point, only a stone’s throw away from St Michaels.
+Cornwall is filled with various wild swimming locations to discover on your next visit or through one of our sea swim events, and each location is unique for their own reasons.
+Aside from the hive of wild swimming traffic already mentioned - from sea swim beginners to experts - at Gylly Beach, we could be seen as biased when we say that our number one sea swimming spot is by Pendennis Point, only a short walk along the beaches from St Michaels.
 With crystal clear waters and secluded beaches (even in the summer), this secret spot is perfect for your first dip in the sea.

 Alternatively, if you want to travel further afield, there are plenty of hidden gems spread across the county.
 From Goldiggins Quarry on Bodmin Moor, an hour and a half’s drive North East of the hotel but perfect for both experienced cliff jumpers and children in the gentle shallows, to Portheras Cove, an hour’s drive West and a real locals beach off the beaten track.
 With its tropical waters, beautiful sandy cove and sheer cliffs at the northern end, this spot is well worth the search for a wild swim away from the masses.